isabelle-utp/isabelle-x11-docker/README.md

+# Disclaimer

+This repository is just in the process of being set up.
+This means that
+1. a release with run-time `isabelle-docker-runtime.tar.gz` has not been created yet;
+2. the isabelle-x11 docker/podman image has not been pushed yet.

+We should have this done in the next day or two!

 # Isabelle docker image with X11 support

 This repository contains resources (Dockerfile, scripts, makefile, etc.) to create a docker/podman image with **X11 support** for the current version of the Isabelle theorem prover ([Isabelle2021-1](https://isabelle.in.tum.de/)).
 The image can thus be used to start up Isabelle's jedit IDE via docker/podman on the host display.
 Currently, only Linux host systems are supported.